 Additionally, you can make them in any shape you want, depending on what you plan to do with them.

-After I made the chicken pot pies, I had a little bit of leftover pie crust.
+After making pies for a special occasion, I had a little bit of leftover pie crust.
 Since I hate wasting food, I did what my southern mama would have done.

 I rolled it out with some flour, cut it into shapes, sprinkled some yumminess over them, and made them into little treats.

 Sweet or Savory Pie Crust Crisps

 You don’t have to make pie crust cinnamon crisps with the leftover dough.
 You can also make them savory with your favorite herbs and spices.